gianlucaballa/s3-file-editor/README.md

 # s3-file-editor
-Python script that allows you to download a file from an Amazon S3 bucket, edit it using a local text editor, and upload the modified file back to the S3 bucket.
+Python script that allows you to download a file from an Amazon S3 bucket, edit it using a local text editor on Windows, and upload the modified file back to the S3 bucket.

 Requirements:
     Python 3, Boto3 library (AWS SDK for Python).
 AWS user with necessary permissions, its credentials (keys) and an S3 bucket created in a specific region.